EvanCesanek/Ouvrai/README.md

 ## Monitor and manage studies

 You can monitor and manage your studies using the Ouvrai dashboard: `ouvrai launch`.
 This should open [localhost:5174](localhost:5174) in your web browser.
-However, for the best experience with Prolific, we recommend using the Prolific web interface.
+This is the best way to manage MTurk studies.
+For Prolific users, we recommend relying primarily on the Prolific web interface.

 # Troubleshooting

 ## git

-- You can check that you have git installed by running `git --version`.
+- You can check that you have git installed by running `git -v`.
 If not, get it from https://git-scm.com.

 ## Node.js